What is governance?

 - promote and support the development of scouting in the local area

-- appoint and manage the operation of any sub-Committees, including appointing Chairmen to lead the sub-committees
+- ensure the appointment and management and operation of any sub-committees, including appointing a chair to lead the sub-committee

-- Where staff are employed, act as a responsible employer in accordance with Scouting’s values and relevant legislation
+o act as a responsible employer in accordance with scouting’s values and relevant legislation

 - County Commissioner Darren Lodge